Latest posts by Good Living Doc (see all)

 Your digestive system needs bile to aid in the break-down of fats.
 Not having enough bile to emulsify fats is like trying to wash greasy dishes without soap.
 It’s darn near impossible.

-It is nutritional ignorance that proliferates the idea that removing the gallbladder is harmless.
+It is nutritional ignorance that proliferates the idea that removing the gallbladder is harmless, however.

 Bile is produced by the liver and then delivered to the digestive tract, but a good quantity is also stored in the gallbladder for later use.
 One important function of the gallbladder is to REGULATE bile secretion (not just store it) so the small intestine has the proper amounts of bile when needed.